 8. Organic Traffic

 Organic search traffic drives 51 percent of traffic to average B2B and B2C sites, though the amount varies by industry.
-For example, business services usually get 73 percent of their traffic organically.
+For example, business services usually get 73 percent of their direct visitors.
 Retail sits on the other end of the spectrum at little more than 40 percent.
-If your organization isn’t measuring up to industry standards, it’s time to explore what’s happening with your SEO (Search Engine Optimization) and whether you’re leveraging the right keyword strategy.
+If your organization isn’t measuring up to industry standards, it’s time to explore what’s happening with your SEO (Search Engine Optimization) and whether you’re leveraging the right keyword strategy in order to optimize your search engine rankings and keyword rankings.
 Doing so means you’re getting optimal returns for unpaid campaigns and often minimizing your marketing expenses on the whole.

 9. Social Media Metrics

 Monitoring social media can seem a bit like opening Pandora’s Box.
-You’ve got followers/fans, impressions, clicks, engagement, shares, comments, and more, for every single social media platform you’re on.
+You’ve got followers/fans, impressions, clicks, engagement, shares, comments, and more for every single social media platform you’re on, such as Facebook, Twitter, and LinkedIn.
 I dig into optimizing your social media campaigns in other posts, but as a baseline, you should be tracking how much traffic you’re getting from each platform and your conversion rate for each platform.
 Doing so will make it easier to pinpoint which ones deserve resource investments and which ones you can let go of.

 10. Inbound Link Performance